What Is An Unjust Enrichment?

-The legal cause of action known as unjust enrichment arises in equity (fairness) and while a Defendant may have engaged in some sort of wrongful conduct, fault or blame are unnecessary for success by a Plaintiff.
+The legal cause of action, meaning a formal reason for suing, known as unjust enrichment arises in equity (fairness) law; and while a Defendant may have engaged in some form of wrongful conduct, fault or blame are generally unnecessary for a successful unjust enrichment case brought by a Plaintiff.

-Per Iacobucci J. for the Supreme Court of Canada in Garland v.
-Consumers Gas Co., 1 SCR 629 at page 645, paragraph 30:
+As per Iacobucci J. for the Supreme Court of Canada in Garland v.
+Consumers Gas Co., 1 S.C.R.
+629 the elements of unjust enrichment were well summarized whereas it was said:

 As a general matter, the test for unjust enrichment is well established in Canada.
 The cause of action has three elements: